-Planning for development of a bicycle circulation system in and adjacent to the King City URA is guided by several documents including the West King City Concept Plan, the Washington County TSP and Road Standards, and the River Terrace Community Plan.
+Planning for development of a bicycle circulation system in and adjacent to the King City URA is guided by several documents including the West King City Planning Area in the City's Comprehensive Plan, the Washington County TSP and Road Standards, and the River Terrace Community Plan.

-West King City Concept Plan - The Concept Plan indicates that, when developed, the bicycle circulation system would largely rely on shared use with vehicular traffic on the existing and proposed street system.
+West King City Planning Area - The West King Planning Area in the City's Comprehensive Plan indicates that, when developed, the bicycle circulation system would largely rely on shared use with vehicular traffic on the existing and proposed street system.
 This system would consist of local and collector facilities that were expected to carry low traffic volumes at relatively low speeds.
 The sidewalks and pathways would also be available to novice cyclists.
 The plan notes that bicycle lanes would generally be appropriate when average daily traffic volumes exceed 3,000, and therefore, they are part of the Washington County improvement standards for SW 131st Avenue and SW Fischer Road.
-As with pedestrian routes, bicycle connections between important
+As with